cybersteffie/catsnake-vaporwave-exp/README.md

-# INTERACTIVE INTERNET TRASH
+this was made as my time as a student at <a href="http://www.codechrysalis.io/">code chrysalis</a>.

+# C A T / S N A K E
-## catsnake vaporwave experience
+## vaporwave-inspired visual gaming experience

 <img src="catsnake.png">

-vaporwave netart inspired experience created with unity and C#
+vaporwave netart inspired gaming experience created with C# & Unity Game Engine

 ### GAMEPLAY
 **OBJECTIVE:** fetch boba, offer boba to vaporwave god and assist in the building of a boba tower.